mnot/I-D/http-proxy-problem/draft.md

 ## RFC2119 Doesn't Define Reality

-It's very tempting for a committee to proclaim that proxies MUST do this and SHOULD NOT do that, but the reality is that the proxies, like any other actor in a networked system, will do what they can, not what they're told to do, if they have an incentive to do it.
+It's very tempting for a committee to proclaim that proxies "MUST" do this and "SHOULD NOT" do that, but the reality is that the proxies, like any other actor in a networked system, will do what they can, not what they're told to do, if they have an incentive to do it.